 The methods employed by the HAs to prospectively monitor compliance with expedited AE reporting may include the following aspects1:

-The PSRs are an important PV document that provides an opportunity for MAHs to review the safety profile of their products and ensure that the Summary of Product Characteristics and Patient Information Leaflet are up to date.
+The PSRs are an important PV compliance document that provides an opportunity for MAHs to review the safety profile of their products and ensure that the Summary of Product Characteristics and Patient Information Leaflet are up to date.
 They also provide HAs with a valuable source of consolidated safety data.
 Due to these reasons, HAs emphasize on compliance with periodic reporting including submission timeliness, report format, comprehensiveness, completeness, and quality report.1 In addition, the MAH has to ensure that the comments received from the HA assessor of periodic reports have been adequately addressed in the response document and in the subsequent report.
 There has to be a mechanism implemented by the MAH to track HA assessment reports and quality reviews to ensure the assessor’s comments have been addressed in the subsequent version.

 The PSR/MAH would be considered noncompliant for the following reasons: